zenvin-dev/UnitySettingsFramework/README.md

             asset,                        // the target asset
-            json,                         // the json string to load from null,                         // an IGroupIconLoader object to load group icons new BoolSettingFactory(),     // factories provided by the package new IntSettingFactory(),
+            json,                         // the json string to load from null,                         // an IGroupIconLoader object to load group icons ("bool", new BoolSettingFactory()),         // factories provided by the package.
-            new FloatSettingFactory(),
+            (null, new IntSettingFactory()),            // override for default type string is null, resulting in the interface value being used.
+            ("float", new FloatSettingFactory()),       // override for default type string is "float", meaning this setting will be used wherever the json type is "float"

-            new DropdownSettingFactory(), // the factory we created earlier ...                           // potential further custom settings factories );
+            ("dropdown", new DropdownSettingFactory()), // the factory we created earlier, along with an override for the type string
+            ...                                         // potential further custom settings factories );
     }
 }